 Business Email Compromise Increases, $26B in annual losses, per FBI

 The FBI, on September 10, 2019, issued a public service announcement regarding Business Email Compromise (BEC) threats.
-BEC is a sophisticated scam that targets both businesses and individuals.
-Most commonly, the scam targets those who perform legitimate transfer-of-funds requests… individuals in finance or accounting departments.
-These threats typically involve a criminal who compromises a legitimate business or personal email account and uses that account to request another person to transfer funds, or take some other action.
+BEC is a sophisticated scam that targets government agencies, businesses, and individuals.
+Most commonly, the scam targets those who perform legitimate transfer-of-funds requests… individuals in finance/fiscal/accounting departments.
+These threats typically involve a criminal who compromises a legitimate business or personal email account and uses that account to request another person to transfer funds or take some other action.

 - a co-worker